nicholaswilde/recipes/docs/cookies-and-bars/chocolate-chip-blondies.md

 ### Step 3

 In a separate bowl stir together the baking powder, salt, and all-purpose flour.
 Add the wet ingredients into the dry and fold together until just mixed and no clumps of flour remain.
 Fold in the chocolate chips.
 Do not over mix.
+Leave some chocolate chips for the topping.

 ### Step 4

 Pour the batter into your prepared pan, spreading into an even layer.
+Sprinkle the left over chocolate chips on top.

 ### Step 5